sonic-net/SONiC/doc/scheduled-configurations/scheduled-configurations-hld.md

 #### Config Scheduled Configuration

-This new configuration command, `config scheduled-configuration` will take a JSON file, containing scheduled configuration changes, as an argument, and will validate the configuration using YANG, as well as the internal configurations (`configuration` and `deactivation_configuration`) before applying the changes to the `CONFIG_DB`.
+This new configuration command, `config scheduled-configuration` will take a JSON file, containing scheduled configuration changes, as an argument, and will validate the configuration using YANG, as well as the internal configurations (`configuration` and `deactivation_configuration`) before applying the changes to the `APPL_DB`.
 You can also add the optional flag `-d` or `--dry-run` to only validate the configuration, and not apply it.

 The following is the syntax: